KajzingerAkos/Cheat_Calculator/README.md

 # Funny_Calculator
-Calculator with an OLED screen
+Calculator with an OLED screen to help you pass your exams. :)